wing5wong/artisan-whs-static/source/_events/2023-02-13_student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

 BOOKINGS OPEN on Monday 27 March at 5:00pm.
+(Instructions and Event Code are included with the Interim Report emailed out on Friday 24 March).
 Bookings Close at 5:00pm on Monday 3 April, the evening before the interviews.

-**Book an interview after 5:00pm on Monday 27 March** (Instructions are included with the Interim Report emailed out on Friday 24 March).

 **Students of Mrs Barnett (English)**, please choose Mrs Greenland as she is taking her classes.
 **Students of Mrs Su’a (Science)**, please choose Mrs Buxton as she is taking her classes.

 FYI – Mrs Davies (Science), Miss McKenzie (Social Sciences) and Mr Spencer (Technology) will NOT be available for the Conferences.
 If you need to speak to them, please contact them via email.

 Any queries or difficulties in booking your appointment times please phone 349 0177.